Short-Chain Chlorinated Paraffins

 - What action is EPA taking?

-For purposes of this action plan, short-chain chlorinated paraffins (SCCPs) include all individual chemicals or mixtures that contain: CxH(2x-y+2)Cly
+For purposes of this Short-Chain Chlorinated Paraffins (SCCPs) Action Plan (PDF), 10 pages, 124 KB, About PDF, short-chain chlorinated paraffins (SCCPs) include all individual chemicals or mixtures that contain: CxH(2x-y+2)Cly

 SCCPs are used as lubricants and coolants in metal cutting and metal forming operations and as secondary plasticizers and flame retardants in plastics.

-EPA intends to further evaluate whether medium-chain (MCCPs) and long-chain chlorinated paraffins (LCCPs) also should be addressed.
-These chemicals appear to present similar concerns, although data on them are not as comprehensive as data on SCCPs.
+EPA is further evaluating medium-chain (MCCPs) and long-chain chlorinated paraffins (LCCPs) as part of its Work Plan for Chemical Assessments.
+These chemicals appear to present similar concerns, although data on them is far more limited than for SCCPs.

 Why is EPA concerned about these chemicals?